LouminAIre-PS/MASTER/README.md

 BERT: Introduced by Google in 2018, it features 342 million parameters and was pre-trained on a large corpus of data for query understanding in Google search.

+https://github.com/ShishirPatil/gorilla: Gorilla enables LLMs to use tools by invoking APIs.
+Given a natural language query, Gorilla comes up with the semantically- and syntactically- correct API to invoke.

 Falcon 40B: Developed by the Technology Innovation Institute, it is a transformer-based, causal decoder-only model available in different parameter sizes and is open source.

 Galactica: Meta's LLM trained on academic material, generating AI "hallucinations" that were deemed unsafe due to their authoritative tone.